-You also thought that your home owner’s insurance covered flood damage but you were wrong about that too.
-They cover the basics but as far as replacing your stuff goes, you’re going to have to pay out of pocket.
+You also thought that your home owner’s insurance covered flood damage, but you were wrong about that too.
+They include the basics, but as far as replacing your stuff goes, you’re going to have to pay out of pocket.

 You could have avoided most of this expense if you’d invested in flood insurance.
 Don’t believe us?
 Keep reading to see four ways flood insurance would have protected you in the aftermath of this disaster and how you can better prepare yourself for next time.

 It’s a common misconception that any kind of insurance outside of your home owner’s one can be expensive.
 The truth is that it’s not.
 Many homeowners buy flood insurance even if it’s not required because a lot of companies will tack it on for a reasonable extra cost.

 You can also go through the NFIP for flood insurance.
 The total cost will equal up to how at-risk you are for a flood.
 If you’re in a low hazard zone, the price shouldn’t be too unreasonable.